KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Buddhist emptiness-discourse often moves Aion-ward by negation.

-Buddhist luminosity-discourse often moves through Khaonic / Theonic language of expressive awakened awareness.
+Buddhist luminosity-discourse often compresses ♾ Khaonic expressivity (L₀) with 🛤️ Theonic awareness (L₅) — a layer conflation of structurally real functions from distinct strata.

-Refined Buddhist nondual discourse often holds emptiness and luminosity together in a way structurally adjacent to Bifurcal Coherence or Kaion convergence.
+Refined Buddhist nondual discourse often holds emptiness and expressive presence together in a way structurally adjacent to Bifurcal Coherence or Kaion convergence, once the Theonic content is parsed to L₅.

 Where a formulation fuses the pair rather than holding it, the Zenetist placement is entropic collapse, not the bifurcal threshold.